 The better alternative: reduce CO2 emissions

 It would be better to help the world to reduce CO2 emissions as part of the world’s climate foreign policy.
-The following calculation shows how much we could achieve with this: According to the Federal Environment Agency, Germany generates 810 million tons of CO2 per year.
+The following calculation shows how much we might achieve with this: According to the Federal Environment Agency, Germany generates 810 million tons of CO2 per year.
 The BDI puts the costs of converting the German economy to climate neutrality at 1.5 to 2.3 trillion euros, even under the most favorable conditions.
 This results in costs of around 2,500 euros per tonne of CO2.

 Top jobs of the day